 If you have won a contest, you will be notified by the CTV Promotions Department.
 You will need to answer some questions to officially qualify as a winner.

-Q: Where can I pick up my prizing, if I'm the eligible contest winner?
+Q: Where can I pick up my prize, if I'm the contest winner?

 Q: Can I find local news stories that aired earlier in the week online?